-A freshman applicant is defined as a student who has never attended a college, university or postsecondary institution since graduating from high school or receiving a General Equivalency Diploma (GED).
+A freshman applicant is defined as a student who has never attended a college, university or postsecondary institution since graduating from high school or receiving a General Equivalency Diploma (GED)or High School Equivalency (HSE).
 Neither a high school certificate nor an Individualized Education Program (IEP) diploma is acceptable.
 We do not accept wallet-sized diplomas.
-Applicants who earned a United States Armed Forces Institute Diploma must submit proof of having earned a minimum score of 225 or 2250 on the GED examinations.
+Applicants who earned a United States Armed Forces Institute Diploma must submit proof of having earned a minimum passing score on the GED/HSE examinations.
 Application fee is \$65.

-Requirements to Apply (Submit one of the following:)
+Requirements to Apply\ (Submit one of the following:)

-- Original high school diploma and sealed high school transcript - Original GED certificate and scores - International secondary education credentials equivalent to a U.S. high school diploma and English translation (if applicable)
+- Original high school diploma and sealed high school transcript - Original GED/HSE certificate and scores - International secondary education credentials equivalent to a U.S. high school diploma and English translation (if applicable)